Gogobumrush/Mbox5/Rotations_and_Macros/All_Class_macros.md

+[] TODO ADD some general language for macros to understand and link out to macros page.

 **TBC Unhittable Macro it tells you your current total avoidance + block**
 ```
 /script DEFAULT_CHAT_FRAME:AddMessage("Need 102.4 combined avoidance.
 Currently at:",0.8,0.8,1)